cc-d/global/README.md

 #### Colorprint

 This was created to work around issues with in-terminal color lines being broken at incorrect widths.
-It had to be maximally or otherwise it would be annoying to use.
+It had to be maximally performant or otherwise it would be annoying to use.

 There are two versions of colorprint, one in python and one in c++.
 There are 2 compiled binaries of the c++ version, one for ARM64 and one for x86-64.
 The correct version should be automatically used based on system/os type.